sinequa/sba-angular/docs/libraries/components/preview.md

 ## Core API

-### Document iframe
+### Preview component

 The HTML preview is a standalone webpage with its styles and scripts.
 It must be displayed inside an `<iframe>` element.
-This is the role of the `sq-preview-document-iframe` component.
+This is the role of the `sq-preview` component.

 The component expects the following inputs:

-- `downloadUrl`: The URL of the HTML preview.
-This URL is the sanitized version of the one provided by `PreviewData` (use `downloadUrl = previewService.makeDownloadUrl(data.documentCachedContentUrl)`).
-- `scalingFactor` (Optional): A factor for scaling the preview (generally downscaling), so you can see the whole preview in a small container.
-- `sandbox` (Optional): A string containing the sandbox value for the `sandbox` attribute.
-The `sandbox` attribute is used to restrict `iframe` content actions.
-By default, the value is set to : `allow-forms allow-modals allow-orientation-lock allow-pointer-lock allow-popups allow-popups-to-escape-sandbox allow-presentation allow-same-origin allow-scripts`.
-The `sandbox` input can be set to `null`, which (unlike `undefined`) removes the attribute completely.
+- `id`: The ID of the document.
+The component will use it to download the document data and display it properly.
+- `query` (Optional, default `SearchService.query`): The query to search the record data from which will impact the additional data such as the relevant extracts according to your search text.
+- `scale` (Optional, default `1`): The default document scale.
+- `scaleIncrement` (Optional, default `0.1`): The amount to increment/decrement when handling the scale.
+- `highlightColors` (Optional): A list of `PreviewHighlightColors` to provide information about the desired colors for some CSS classes.
+- `highlightEntities` (Optional, default `true`): Whether to highlight entities by default.
+- `highlightExtracts` (Optional, default `true`): Whether to highlight extracts by default.
+- `highlightActions` (Optional, default `true`): Whether to display the highlight actions.
+- `extracts` (Optional, default `["matchlocations", "extractslocations", "matchingpassages"]`): List of highlights considered as "extracts".
+- `usePassageHighlighter` (Optional, default `["extractslocations", "matchingpassages"]`): List of the CSS classes that the passage highlighter should consider.
+- `preferenceName` (Optional, default `preview`): Name of the preference property used to stored the highlight preferences.

-When the HTML preview finishes loading in the `<iframe>`, the component emits an `onPreviewReady` event.
-The event is an instance of `PreviewDocument`.
+When the HTML preview finishes loading, the component emits an empty `ready` event.

-### Preview Document

-The `PreviewDocument` class is a wrapper around the `document` object of the iframe.
-It exposes an API to manipulate the content of the preview.

-The main methods are the following:

-- `insertComponent(component)`: Appends a DOM element to the preview's `<body>`.
-- `getHighlightText(categoryId, index)`: Returns the text of the entity or highlight by id (`#categoryId_index`); these parameters are consistent with those available in `PreviewData`.
-- `selectHighlight(categoryId, index)`: Selects a specific entity of highlight (defined as the previous method).
-"Select" means we scroll the page to view the entity and add the `sq-current` class to its `<span>` element (which allows highlighting it via CSS).
-- `clearHighlightSelection()`: Remove any selected element (as defined in the previous method).
-- `updateHighlightFilterState(filters)`: Applies a global filter that turns highlighting on or off.
-- `filterHighlights(filters)`: Applies a global filter that turns highlighting on or off and clears the selection.
-- `toggleHighlight(category, on, value?)`: Turns on or off a category of highlights (eg. a type of entity), or a specific value if provided.

 ### Preview Tooltip